 Big Tech is powerful and its profits are growing - by 105% over the last year.
 It dominates economies.
 This raises concerns about data protection and privacy, anti-trust, fintech and the specific role of intermediaries.
 India is leading the way on fintech, but is behind several countries and institutions on digital rules.
 It is important to establish laws and rules to govern technology – whether domestic or through multilateral bodies – with the aim to strike the right balance between innovation and regulation.

 India is now an integral part of the global digital supply chain, and is salient to global technology stakeholders.
 The country’s innovation, regulation and legislation is working hard to keep up with this fast-moving new element.
 The gap is in domestic administrative technical capacity.
 A new all-India service cadre with technical expertise can streamline the technology policy work across ministries and play an important role in building India’s digital dimensions.

 With Oracle, Walmart and U.S. venture capitalists now holding the majority of TikTok Global’s shareholding, China’s closed digital world gets a breather, and the possibility of a truly open global Internet, gets a blow.
 China has won this round.

 The depth and complexity of India’s digital citizenry and ecosystem puts it in a unique position to impact global rules on digital governance.
 An opportunity to assert its influence is coming up with India’s presidency of the G20 in 2022.
 Work on this agenda must begin now.

-After the strategic digital pushback against Chinese investments and apps, India should now turn its attention to the biggest Chinese domination tool – 5G.
-This is the mother lode that enables the efficient gathering of data, which when mined, results in product enhancement and pricing benefits to products listed in China 2025 and help China set global standards.
-There is an urgent need to create alternative suppliers of 5G equipment and other technologies to avoid relying on China.
+After the strategic digital pushback against Chinese investments and apps, India should turn its attention to the biggest Chinese domination tool – 5G.
+This is the mother lode that enables the efficient gathering of data, which when mined, results in product enhancement and pricing benefits to products listed in China 2025 and helps China set global standards.
+There is an urgency for alternate suppliers of 5G equipment and other technologies to avoid relying on China.